Maximum one-shot dissipated work from Renyi divergences: Results

 The work dissipated in some forward trial is proportional to the exponential's argument.
 The forward protocol is unable to map $\ket{ i ( - \tau ) }$ to $\ket{ \tilde{j} (\tau) }$ if and only if $\bra{ i ( - \tau )} U^\dag \ket{\tilde{j} (\tau)} = 0$, i.e., if and only if the condition in Eq~.\eqref{eq:QHelp} is violated.
 Hence the worst-case work that can be dissipated during any forward trial is proportional to exponential's argument, maximized under the condition in Eq.~\eqref{eq:QHelp}.
 Rearranging Eq.~\eqref{eq:QHelp} yields Eq.~(\ref{eq:QWorst}). \end{proof} \end{theorem}

-The discussion of irreversibility, distinguishability, $t$-dependence, the quasistatic limit, and coarse-graining that characterizes the classical Theorem~\ref{theorem:Kawai} characterizes also the quantum Theorem~\ref{theorem:QResult}. $W_\diss^{\rm worst}$ is bounded when $H_{-\tau}$ and $H_\tau$ have bounded spectra, as in many problems in one-shot statistical mechanics (e.g.,~\cite{HorodeckiO13}).
+The discussion of irreversibility, distinguishability, $t$-dependence, the quasistatic limit, and coarse-graining that characterizes the classical Theorem~\ref{theorem:Kawai} characterizes also the quantum Theorem~\ref{theorem:QResult}. $W_\diss^{\rm worst}$ is bounded when $H_{-\tau}$ and $H_\tau$ have bounded spectra.
+Bounded spectra characterize many realistic systems, including one-shot problems (e.g.,~\cite{HorodeckiO13}).